Bring your Pickit system online

 If you’re interested in upgrading your Pickit software version, you don’t need to bring your Pickit system online.
 Updates can be downloaded from any computer with Internet access, as described in the Pickit system software upgrade article.

 Legacy USB dongle connection.
 Until April 2020, Pickit systems came with a 3G USB dongle as an additional mechanism for bringing the system online.
 This connection method is no longer supported.

-To bring your Pickit system online for remote service, you need a wired Ethernet connection, as shown below, to the left of the Pickit processor.
+To bring your Pickit system online for remote service, you need a wired Ethernet connection to a network with Internet access, as shown below right.

 Navigate to the Network settings, by clicking on the Settings button at the top-right of the web interface.